ripa01/Horse-or-Human/README.md

 ## Usage

-1.Open a web browser and go to http://localhost:5000 to access the application.
+1. Open a web browser and go to http://localhost:5000 to access the application.

-2.Upload an image by clicking on the "Upload Image" button.
+2. Upload an image by clicking on the "Upload Image" button.

-3.Wait for the prediction result to be displayed, indicating whether the image contains a human or a horse.
+3. Wait for the prediction result to be displayed, indicating whether the image contains a human or a horse.

 ## Model Training

 The model used in this application is pre-trained.
 However, if you wish to train your own model or fine-tune the existing model, follow these steps:

-1.Prepare your dataset with labeled images of humans and horses.
+1. Prepare your dataset with labeled images of humans and horses.

 2. Split the dataset into training and validation sets.

-3.Modify the model architecture or hyperparameters if necessary.
+3. Modify the model architecture or hyperparameters if necessary.

-4.Train the model using the training dataset.
+4. Train the model using the training dataset.

-5.Evaluate the model using the validation dataset.
+5. Evaluate the model using the validation dataset.

-6.Save the trained model.
+6. Save the trained model.

-7.Replace the existing model file ('horse_or_human.h5') in the project directory with your trained model.
+7. Replace the existing model file ('horse_or_human.h5') in the project directory with your trained model.